 Agree how performance is measured

 At some companies, remote workers must agree to a number of performance-tracking measures to ensure productivity, be it screen monitoring, keyboard/mouse tracking, etc. At Small Improvements, we don’t believe in checking up on people’s work, but instead, trust that they’re responsible and delivering on what their role requires.
-A culture of regular One on One meetings helps ensure that managers and employees are in the loop on current progress.
+A culture of regular 1:1 meetings helps ensure that managers and employees are in the loop on current progress.

 Face the realities of time change